 Mahatma Gandhi, the father of our nation was an exemplary leader, a compassionate human, a visionary, and an inspiration!
 Popularly known as Bapu, Gandhiji has set the true example of great leadership for the generations to come.
 Today, we will be looking at some Gandhi Jayanti Quotes to remember and honor this great man.
-These famous quotes of Gandhi stand proof of how great he was.
+These famous quotes of Gandhi stand as proof of how great he was.
 Without further ado, let’s take a look at Gandhi Jayanti Quotes.

 Gandhi Jayanti Quotes